Film Spoilers and

 As John reappeared with a beautifully-prepared breakfast tray, he saw the 'silhouetted' struggle occurring behind the sail.
 He dropped the tray, grabbed a flare gun, and aimed it at Hughie.
 The fiery flare tore through the sail, struck Hughie in the mouth, exploded, and forcefully propelled him backwards off the deck into the ocean.
 Presumably, he was now dead, floating away face-down, as the relieved couple hugged each other.

-The Entire Story Was All An Imagined Dream (But Mostly Real Regarding the Deadly Car Crash Itself); The Crash Killed Everyone (Four Individuals in the Harrington Car and the Two Occupants of Another Car) - The Only Survivor was Daughter Marion Harrington
+The Entire Story Was All An Imagined Nightmarish Dream After a Deadly Car Crash; The Crash Killed Everyone (Four Individuals in the Harrington Car and the Two Occupants of Another Car) - The Only Survivor was Daughter Marion Harrington, Whose Recollections After the Crash Made Up Most of the Film

 On Christmas Eve, the Harrington family of four (parents with two teen kids, and one friend) was enroute in their Jeep SUV to the in-laws for the holiday - an annual trek taken for over 20 years within California.
 The occupants were: